sophie-lindheim/connect4/README.md

-The game is located in the c4_class.py file, can be started by creating an object of the C$Game class and calling the main function"connect4()" with this object.
+The game is located in the c4_class.py file, can be started by creating an object of the C4Game class and calling the main function"connect4()" with this object.
 For example: g = C4Game() g.connect4()